9 Different Types of Geckos in Australia

 These geckos can be any shade from a light grey-white to a yellowish tan with dark patches.
 This species is so common and easy to get.

-Although common house geckos are capable of living in the wild, they are more frequently seen close to human habitation.
+Although common house geckos can live in the wild, they are more frequently seen near human habitation.

 Many enjoy their presence in their houses since they are helping visitors who are effective at controlling bug infestations.

-They usually consume insects that are attracted to light sources in and near homes.
+They usually consume insects attracted to light sources in and near homes.

-These geckos adapt well to life in captivity with an attentive caretaker because homes are already their natural habitat.
+These geckos adapt well to captivity with an attentive caretaker because homes are their natural habitat.

 However, if you wish to have one of these geckos, they need a warm and humid environment.